• Skip to primary navigation

 • I have this Instant Pot, and love it! {affiliate link} All of my recipes are made using a 6 Quart pressure cooker.
 I do not know the adjustments that need to be made to make this recipe in a 3 or 8 quart pressure cooker.

-Here are some additional Instant Pot Mexican favorites for you to try:
+Additional Instant Pot Mexican favorites for you to try:

 To keep your meal Paleo, try serving your Instant Pot Salsa Verde Pork wrapped in Cassava Flour Tortillas or over Paleo Cauliflower Rice.